shreya-97/Simple-Calculator/README.md

 # Simple-Calculator
-It's an android app developed on Androis Studion IDE using Java
+It's an android app developed on Android Studio IDE using Java